Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By defining more DNA sources and connecting them together it is possible to
 model complex assembly problems.

-For instance in this example
+For instance in `this example <>`_ we implement a complex DNA assembly chain,
+where the final DNA sequence (typically 50kb) is obtained from Yeast
+recombination of DNA chunks originating either from the E. coli chromosome
+(via PCR extraction) or from the assembly of smaller fragments
+via Golden Assembly or Gibson assembly (whichever method is best adapted).
+These
+assembly fragments are obtained either from commercial providers (CheapDNA and
+DeluxeDNA) or assembled from oligos:

 .. raw:: html